 8 juices (orange, melon, watermelon, grapefruit, pear, tomato, multivitamin…)

-1 smoothie of the day (e.g. orange, kiwi & banana smoothie)
+1 smoothie of the season (e.g. orange, kiwi & banana smoothie)

 The Sacher Vienna Breakfast Buffet & A-la-carte Food Selection